seiferco/Max-Set-Puzzle/README.md

 #### Example
 For the input array:
 nums = [7,2,5,8,6]
-the will return [7,8,6] with a sum of 21
+this will return [7,8,6] with a sum of 21

 ## How to run
 To run the script, simply execute the following into your terminal: python MaxSet.py